-He has a wide experience of media projects, having collaborated with a number of artists and filmmakers, as well as completed work commissioned by ArtLink (Serbia), Newham Council, Arts Express, London Southbank University.
-He was awarded artist-in-residence by The Leverhulme Trust (2009) and Arts Council England (2017/2018).
+He has a wide experience of media projects, having collaborated with a number of artists and filmmakers, as well as completed work commissioned by Newham Council (London), Arts Express (London), London Southbank University, ArtLink (Serbia).
+He was awarded artist-in-residence grants by The Leverhulme Trust (2009) and Arts Council England (2017).

 Over the years, Rastko has worked on video activist and DIY media projects with a feminist antimilitarist group (Women in Black, Serbia), a climate justice group (Climate Camp, UK) and London Indymedia.
-He is currently coordinator of the Activist Media Project.
+He is currently coordinator of the Activist Media Project based at MayDay Rooms.